 Great things about masturbation; if done correctly, it can feel REALLY good.
 You make your own rules.
 It’s as simple as using your hands or upping the ante so to speak and bringing in some supporting cast, whether that be vibrators, toys, etc. It’s all you!
+And if you want something to watch whilst masturbating, why not try this out?
+You can also use your imagination to make it even more pleasurable.
 In addition to feeling great, relieving stress, relaxing muscles, feeling euphoric, getting a better nights sleep, and becoming more comfortable in the skin you’re in; NEWS FLASH: for all my ladies in menopause; masturbation is a GREAT way to help increase blood flow to the vagina.
 This will help combat vaginal dryness via getting those juices flowing “down there(pun intended).”
 The vagina is a fickle gal at best; if you don’t use it, you lose it!
 Remember, it’s both possible and “ok” to take yourself for “a ride.”

 On sex in this time of Covid-19.
 It’s ok to love the one you’re with!
 As long as they aren’t afflicted with “the -Rona,” that is.